 5. Get an Office Space

 An E-trader license offers flexibility by allowing you to operate from a home-based office.
+This is a common query when considering mainland business setup.

 Moreover, securing a physical office is generally recommended, as its absence may cause challenges or result in application rejection for opening a corporate bank account.
 For businesses without a physical office, acquiring a corporate bank account via WIO, an online banking service, is preferable.
 WIO is comparatively lenient in its documentation and requirements than traditional UAE banks like Emirates NBD or ADCB.